Reduction of Galois Representations of slope 1: Examples

 We remark that the formula for $\lambda$ above simplifies to the more na\"ive one occurring for $3 \leq b \leq p-1$ in Theorem~\ref{maintheoslopeone}, whenever ${r \choose 2} \equiv 0 \mod p$, and in particular when $p \> | \> r$, as was the case above.
 We now give an example to show that the more complicated formula above for $\lambda$ when $b = 2$ is indeed required.
 Consider instead $\Delta_{16}$, the unique cusp form of level 1 and weight $k= 16$, and again take $p = 5$.
 Then $p \> \| \> a_p = 52,110$, so $v(a_p) = 1$.
 Also $r = 14$ so $b = 2$ as before, and compared to the more na\"ive (and incorrect) $\lambda = 3$, and we again recover the result that $(\bar \rho_{\Delta_{16}} |_{G_{\Q_p}})^{ss} \cong \omega^2 \oplus \omega$, for $p = 5$, from \cite{Serre73}.
 We also remark that Theorem~\ref{maintheopeuvstres} provides no extra information in this example, since $r \equiv 2/3 \mod p$.

 For other examples, for small values of $k$ and $p$, we refer the reader to \cite{Roz16}, where an algorithm to compute $\bar{V}_{k,a_p}^{ss}$ is described and implemented for all positive slopes.

 {\bf Acknowledgements:} The first author was supported by grant 1246/2014 from the Germany-Israel Foundation for Scientific Research and Development.
 This work was partly supported by the NSF under Grant No. 0932078 000, while the second and third authors were in residence at MSRI during the Fall 2014 semester.
-The second author would like to thank Princeton University and University of British Columbia for their hospitality during the period April-June, 2015 and October 2015.
+The second author would like to thank Princeton University, University of British Columbia and \'ENS de Lyon, for their hospitality during the periods April-June 2015, October 2015 and June 2016.
 The third author was partially supported by the ANR grant PerCoLaTor (ANR 14-CE25).
+Finally, we thank the referee for a careful reading of the paper and for many helpful suggestions to simplify our arguments in Section 7.